 To reduce CPU consumption, z/OS Debugger stores information about the application programs being debugged in a cache.
 By default, for each debug session, z/OS Debugger stores the information for a maximum of 10 programs.
-Application programs that do a LINK, LOAD, or XCTL to more than 10 programs can degrade the debugger's CPU performance.
-You can enhance the debugger's CPU performance for these application programs by specifying an increased CACHENUM value in EQAOPTS.
+Application programs that do a LINK, LOAD, or XCTL to more than 10 programs can degrade z/OS Debugger's CPU performance.
+You can enhance the CPU performance of z/OS Debugger for these application programs by specifying an increased CACHENUM value in EQAOPTS.
 An increased value causes z/OS Debugger to use more storage for each debugging session.